Deus-corp/cks-mcp/README.md

 - **Time-travel debugging** — `list_versions`, `revert_version`, and `compare_versions` give LLMs a full version-control system for knowledge, enabling safe rollbacks and change inspection.
 - **Contradiction detection** — `detect_contradictions` flags mutual exclusions (e.g., both `supports` and `contradicts` between the same pair) and functional relation violations (e.g., a planet orbiting two different stars).
 - **Hypothesis sandboxing** — `fork_sandbox` creates an isolated branch, optionally applies a hypothesis, and reports the diff from the fork point — all without touching the parent session.
 Safe to discard or promote.
+- **Content ingestion** — `ingest_document` fetches a public URL, extracts title, description and keywords, and builds a preliminary Knowledge Structure.

 ---